 As September leaves us and October begins, there is already a definite chill in the air.
 This is a truly beautiful time of year with the leaves changing colour and the perfect time to start preparing for the early frosts.

 October is the start of the planting season.
 Bulbs and plants will benefit from the months ahead to get rooted in, however, be wary of planting evergreens in overly exposed patches as they are prone to drying out in winter winds.
-We have a great range of bulbs and shrubs in store to choose from.
+We have a great range of autumn bulbs to choose from.
 Plant now for beautiful spring colour.

 Clear the leaves